by Texas Homesteader ~

 *contains affiliate link

-I cooked the pumpkin outside and then pureed the cooked pumpkin flesh.
+I cooked the pumpkin outside and then pureed the pumpkin.
 Then I used my *Excalibur Dehydrator to dehydrate the pumpkin puree.
 Finally I powdered it with a *Coffee Grinder I keep just for this purpose.

 Now I’ll admit I’m loving the dehydrated pumpkin puree!
 One whole pumpkin didn’t even fill up this tiny 1/2-pint jar!
 That right there is an example of some mad food preservation skills #amiright??